owagner/hue2mqtt/README.md

 History
 -------
+* 0.13 - 2016/07/5 - owagner
+  - actually deal with error 1157 ("No bridges found") in onError handler and exit

 * 0.12 - 2016/06/11 - owagner
   - will now always go through bridge discovery.
 Bridges can be specified using either their ID (preferred) or IP.
     Username is stored per ID.